Rust

 String to a Float

-To convert a string to a float in Rust, uses the same parse()
+To convert a string to a float in Rust, use the parse()

 Char to a Integer